 There are 8 common foods that account for 90 percent of serious allergic reactions: cow’s milk, peanuts, shellfish, eggs, wheat, tree nuts, soy, and fish.

-Kids with food allergies are two to four times more likely to develop asthma or other allergic conditions, the CDC says.
+Kids with food allergies are two to four times more likely to develop asthma or other allergic conditions, the says.

 Allergies can’t be cured, but doctors say there’s a way they can be avoided.

 Exposing babies (who are at risk for developing common food allergies) to allergenic foods at an early age could help sidestep parental concerns, especially down the line when their kids have to navigate the food options at the school lunch table.